 Resuming Tax Residency in Australia

-Tests of Residency
+Current Tests of Tax Residency

 A person need not "intend to remain permanently in a place" to be found to reside there, but it seems that where the relative length or shortness of their stay in Australia is not decisive, the circumstances in which the person went and stayed have to be considered.
-The Taxation Office treats every case on its own particular merits.
+The Tax Office treats every case on its own particular merits.

 Some common situations, and the Australian Tax Office's (ATO), approach in terms of residency are covered in the table below: